MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-authentication-acquire-token-py.md

 - Install Python 2.7.
 - Implement utils.h/cpp in your project.
-- auth.py should be added to your project and exist in same directory as the binaries at build.
+- Auth.py should be added to your project and exist in same directory as the binaries at build.
+- Complete [(MIP) SDK setup and configuration](setup-configure-mip.md).
+Among other tasks, you'll register your client application in your Azure Active Directory (Azure AD) tenant.
+The application ID (also known as client ID) provided by Azure AD, will be used in your token aquisition logic in a following section.

 ## sample::auth::AcquireToken()